telefonicaid/iotagent-ul/docs/deprecated.md

 A list of deprecated features and the version in which they were deprecated follows:

 -   Support to NGSI v1.
--   Support to Node.js v4 in iotagent-ul 1.8.0.
+-   Support to Node.js v4 in iotagent-ul 1.8.0 (finally removed in 1.9.0)
--   Support to Node.js v6 in iotagent-ul 1.9.0.
+-   Support to Node.js v6 in iotagent-ul 1.9.0 (finally removed in 1.10.0)
--   Support to Node.js v8 in iotagent-ul 1.13.0.
+-   Support to Node.js v8 in iotagent-ul 1.13.0 (finally removed in 1.14.0)
--   Support to Node.js v10 in iotagent-ul 1.16.0.
+-   Support to Node.js v10 in iotagent-ul 1.16.0

 The use of Node.js v12 is highly recommended.